 - In a small saucepan heat milk, kefir, or yogurt; add butter and warm over low heat, just until butter is melted.
 Stir in honey.
 Do not boil; just heat gently.

 - Place sourdough starter in a large bowl.
 Stir in soaked grains, milk mixture, sunflower seeds and salt.
 Stir in enough flour to make a stiff dough.
 Pour onto a smooth surface and knead, adding more flour if necessary, until dough is elastic.
 (A heavy-duty stand mixer may also be used for this step).

 - Shape dough into a ball and place in a buttered bowl.
 Cover and let rise until doubled (may take anywhere from 2-8 hours).
 The dough may also be refrigerated at this point and left to rise slowly, 24 to 48 hours.
 If refrigerating, cover with parchment paper, then plastic wrap.

 - Punch the dough down and divide into 16 pieces about the size of large lemons.
 Roll into balls, using thumbs to “tuck” dough in tightly.
 Place your index finger in the middle of the ball and make a hole; carefully stretch into a bagel shape.

-- Line a baking pan with parchment paper then lightly sprinkle the paper with flour.
-Set shaped dough on the parchment paper, cover in plastic, and let proof in the fridge overnight.
+- Line a baking sheet with parchment paper and sprinkle parchment paper with water.
+Set shaped dough on the parchment paper, sprinkle water on dough, cover loosely in plastic, and let proof in the fridge overnight.

 - Drop 4 bagels at a time into the pot of simmering salted water.
 Increase the heat to keep water gently boiling.
 Wait until bagels rise to the surface, then use a skimmer or spatula to remove from water.
 Place on a parchment-lined baking sheet.